MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-databricks-content.md

 ## Monitoring considerations

 Azure Databricks is based on Apache Spark, and both use [log4j](https://logging.apache.org/log4j/2.x) as the standard library for logging.
-In addition to the default logging provided by Apache Spark, you can implement logging to Azure Log Analytic following the article [Monitoring Azure Databricks](../../databricks-monitoring/index.md).
+In addition to the default logging provided by Apache Spark, you can implement logging to Azure Log Analytics following the article [Monitoring Azure Databricks](../../databricks-monitoring/index.md).

 As the **com.microsoft.pnp.TaxiCabReader** class processes ride and fare messages, it's possible that either one may be malformed and therefore not valid.
 In a production environment, it's important to analyze these malformed messages to identify a problem with the data sources so it can be fixed quickly to prevent data loss.
 The **com.microsoft.pnp.TaxiCabReader** class registers an Apache Spark Accumulator that keeps track of the number of malformed fare and ride records: